MITBorg/TitanBot/README.md

 # TitanBot #

 An IRC bot developed for the moparisthebest community using Java 8 and Maven.
+Modules are created using JavaScript or CoffeeScript depending on the developer's preference.

 ## Modules
 * Weather